 Frank Buckley is a Foundation Professor at George Mason University’s Scalia School of Law.
-He is a frequent media guest and has appeared on Morning Joe, CNN, Rush Limbaugh, C-SPAN’s Washington Journal, Newsmax, Radio France, the CBC, NPR, and many others.
+He is a frequent media guest and has appeared on Morning Joe, CNN, Rush Limbaugh, C-SPAN’s Washington Journal, China’s CGTN, Newsmax, Radio France, the CBC, NPR, and many others.

 He is a Senior Editor at The American Spectator, a columnist for the New York Post, and has written for the Wall Street Journal, USA Today, US News, National Review, the American Conservative, the New Criterion, Real Clear Politics, the National Post, the Telegraph, amongst many others.

 His most recent books are The Republican Workers Party, Encounter Books, 2018; The Republic of Virtue, Encounter Books, 2017; The Way Back: Restoring the Promise of America (Encounter Books, April 2016); The Once and Future King (Encounter Books, 2015); The American Illness (ed., Yale 2013); Fair Governance (Oxford 2009); Just Exchange (Routledge 2005); The Morality of Laughter (Michigan 2003); and The Fall and Rise of Freedom of Contract (ed.
 Duke 1999).
-His The Republic of Virtue: How We Tried to Ban Corruption, Failed, and What we Can Do About It will be published in September 2017 by Encounter Books.
+His The Republic of Virtue: How We Tried to Ban Corruption, Failed, and What we Can Do About It will be published in November 2017 by Encounter Books.
 His current project is a book on the themes of the 2016 election.